Disaster recovery

 - Notification / Activation – detect & assess; activate the DR plan when criteria are met; coordinate comms and roles.

-- Recovery – rebuild production capability (e.g., re-deploy partitions with tested scripts; validate with pre-written tests).
+- Recovery – rebuild production capability (e.g., re-deploy serverless workloads with tested scripts; restore data using AWS-managed recovery features; validate with pre-written tests).

 - Reconstitution – return to steady state; goal: full operations within 24 hours of a disaster or outage.